-The hands-on training you will receive at A-B Tech Community College will provide you with the skills and knowledge to succeed in this very exciting and fast-growing field.
-Find out how to enroll below.
+The hands-on computer training you receive at A-B Tech Community College will provide you with the skills and knowledge to succeed in this very exciting and fast-growing field while earning a Degree or Certificate.
+Find out how to enroll and register below.

 A degree is intended for students who want to learn in-depth skills.
 Degrees are typically 5-6 semesters in length.

 Certificates are a great way to learn new skills and increase your employability without going through an entire degree program.
 Certificates are typically 2-3 semesters in length.

 - Information Technology: PC Installation and Maintenance Certificate